Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Connections to causality

+In this section we provide a formal connection between the CCA-PG estimator and counterfactuals in causality theory (this connection is investigated in greater depth in appendices~\ref{sec:causalRL} and~\ref{sec:simple_ex_causality}).

-In this section, we provide intuition behind the CCA-PG estimator, by connecting it to a tool from causality theory, structural causal models (SCMs); this connection is investigated in greater depth in appendices~\ref{sec:causalRL} and~\ref{sec:simple_ex_causality}.
-Using an SCM, the future trajectory and return $G_t$ for an agent at time $t$ can be represented as a deterministic function of the current state $X_t$, the action $A_t$, and a set of exogenous random variables $\bm{\calE}$, whose distribution are independent from all variables, and which represent the randomness required for sampling all future actions, transitions, and rewards; such a parametrization of trajectories and return is always possible.
+To this end, we assume that the MDP $(\calX, \calA, p, r, \gamma)$ in question is generated by an underlying structural causal models (SCM) analogous to \citep{buesing2018woulda, zhang2020designing}.
+In this setting the trajectory $(X_s,A_s,R_s)_{s\geq t}$ and return $G_t$ resulting from the agent-environment interaction is represented as the output of a deterministic function $f$ taking as input the current state $X_t$, the action $A_t$, and a set of exogenous random variables $\bm{\calE}$ which do not have any causal ancestors (in the graph).
+The latter represent the randomness required for sampling all future actions, transitions, and rewards.
+Such a "reparametrization" of trajectories and return is always possible, i.e.\ there is always an SCM (possibly non unique) that induces the same joint distribution $P$ as the original MDP.
 Intuitively, $\bm{\calE}$ represent all factors external to $A_t$ which affect the outcome\footnote{Note that from this point of view, actions at future time-step are effectively `chance' from the point of view of computing credit for action $A_t$}.

-Under that assumption, if the value of $\bm{\calE}$ was known, by virtue of being independent from the action $A_t$, they could be included in a future conditional baseline $V(X_t, \bm{\calE})$; such a baseline would still be unbiased, but since it is conditioned on factors affecting the outcome, would likely be significantly more accurate than a forward baseline $V(X_t)$ and lead to lower variance estimator of the gradient.
-In general, the agent will not know the exact value of $\bm{\calE}$; the CCA-PG attempts to implicitly estimate the value of $\bm{\calE}$ using hindsight information, and leverages that estimate to form more accurate baselines.
+Under that assumption, if the value of $\bm{\calE}$ was known, by virtue of being independent from the action $A_t$, they could be included in a future conditional baseline $V(X_t, \bm{\calE})$; such a baseline would still be unbiased, but since it is conditioned on factors affecting the outcome, has the potential to be significantly more accurate than a forward baseline $V(X_t)$ and lead to lower variance estimator of the gradient.
+In general, the agent will not know the exact value of $\bm{\calE}$; the CCA-PG attempts to implicitly estimate the value of $\bm{\calE}$ using hindsight information, and leverages that estimate to form more accurate baselines or critics.